It's Good to Be Back

 ‘Live Forever’ became the moment the band paid tribute to Diogo Jota, who tragically passed away in a car accident alongside his brother André earlier this week.
 As the song ended, Jota’s shirt appeared on the screen — a powerful, heartfelt gesture in what was arguably the band’s most significant moment in years.
 It was a beautiful tribute to a brilliant footballer, and, as countless tributes over the past days have made clear, a much-loved husband, father, brother, and son.

-“Thank you very much to Gem Archer on the guitar, Andy Bell on bass guitar, our 14th drummer Mr Joey Waronker, and this fucking uber legend here,” ends a humbled Noel, with the camera panning to Saint Bonehead.
+"Thank you very much to Gem Archer on the guitar, Andy Bell on bass guitar, our 14th drummer Mr Joey Waronker, and this fucking uber legend here," ends a humbled Noel, with the camera panning to Saint Bonehead."

-“This song is for all the people in their twenties who have never seen us before and kept this shit going for 20 years,” shares Noel, introducing the opening encore track ‘The Masterplan'.
+This song is for all the people in their twenties who have never seen us before and kept this going for 20 years," Noel shares, introducing the opening encore track 'The Masterplan'.
+The band's gratitude towards their fans is evident, making the audience feel appreciated.

 For those there at the start, and for those seeing them for the first time.
 Oasis put on one of their best ever shows.
 Delivering Oasis, at their very best.
-Of course you could have heard most of the setlist across both brothers solo shows in the past decade or so, but hearing them again with them both together is what makes these shows important and special.
+Of course, you could have heard most of the setlist across both brothers' solo shows in the past decade or so, but hearing them again with them both together is what makes these shows important and special.

-At a time when us as a nation needed this, the brothers Gallagher stepped up to the plate.
-The NME put it best in their review of the show: "Lord knows we needed a taste of that halcyon ‘90s hope and abandon in 2025 – especially for the raving and craving Gen-Zers.
-The world is a rotting shitty bin-fire and tomorrow never knows, but tonight, you’re a rock’n’roll star."
+At a time when we as a nation needed this, the brothers Gallagher stepped up to the plate.
+The NME put it best in their review of the show: "Lord knows we needed a taste of that halcyon '90s hope and abandon in 2025 – especially for the raving and craving Gen-Zers.
+The world is a rotting shitty bin-fire and tomorrow never knows, but tonight, you're a rock'n'roll star."

 Oasis's Cardiff Setlist was as follows: